scylladb/scylla-operator/README.md

 To quickly deploy a Scylla cluster, choose one of the following options:

-* [Minikube](docs/minikube.md): super quick and easy way to get started with the Scylla operator.
+* [Generic](docs/generic.md): Follow this guide for the general way to use the operator.
-* [GKE](docs/gke.md): advanced guide for deploying Scylla with the best performance settings.
+* [GKE](docs/gke.md): An advanced guide for deploying Scylla with the best performance settings on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
-* [Generic](docs/generic.md): your platform isn't included?
-Follow this guide!

 ## Description